tldr-pages/tldr/pages/linux/daemon.md

 `daemon --name="{{name}}" {{command}}`

-- Run a command as daemon which will restart if the command crashes:
+- Run a command as a daemon which will restart if the command crashes:

 `daemon --name="{{name}}" --respawn {{command}}`

+- Run a command as a daemon which will restart if it crashes, with two attempts every 10 seconds:

+`daemon --name="{{name}}" --respawn --attempts=2 --delay=10 {{command}}`

 - Run a command as a daemon, writing logs to a specific file: